koenrane/KR-new-site/content/welcome-to-the-pond.md

 title: "Site launch: Come relax by The Pond!"
 permalink: launch
 publish: true
-description: Celebrating the publicization of the website after months of work.
+description: Celebrating the launch of the website after months of work.
 aliases:
   - relax-by-the-pond
   - website-launch